-Prior to each examination period, the Assistant Dean for Student Services and the Assistant Director of Academic Services for the School of Law will post detailed policies, procedures, and regulations for that exam period on the school's website.
-Students are responsible for familiarizing themselves with these policies, procedures, and regulations; unfamiliarity with these policies will not excuse non-compliance.
+Prior to each examination period, the Assistant Dean for Student Services and the Assistant Director of Academic Services for the School of Law will post detailed policies and procedures for that exam period on the School of Law's website, no later than the end of the seventh week of classes.
+Students are responsible for familiarizing themselves with these policies and procedures.
+Unfamiliarity with these policies will not excuse noncompliance.

-Examination Numbers
+Anonymous Numbers

-In general, examinations in the School of Law are graded anonymously.
-Every student will be assigned an anonymous number to be used for identification purposes on all examinations and papers that will be graded anonymously that quarter.
-Only examination numbers, and not names or other identifying information, must be written on examination bluebooks, answer sheets, or other examination materials.

-The Assistant Director of Academic Services will notify students via e-mail and on the school's website when anonymous numbers are available.
-Students are responsible for picking up their anonymous number prior to start of the examination period.
+Every student will be assigned an anonymous number to be used for identification purposes on all examinations and papers that will be graded anonymously that quarter, unless otherwise instructed for a specific in-class assignment.
+The Assistant Director of Academic Services will notify students via e-mail and on the School of Law's website when anonymous numbers are available in the Virtual Community.
+Students are responsible for picking up their anonymous numbers prior to the start of the examination period.